Kids Activities in Provincetown

 Where: 315 Commercial Street – Lopes Square.
 Directions

 Ticket office is inside The Coffee Pot and opens at 8:30pm.
-Please purchase your tickets at least 10 minutes before tour time.
+Purchase tickets 10 minutes before tour time.

 Contact: 508-487-4810 | Provincetown Ghost Tours